 The foot has 26 bones and more than 30 joints.
 Tough bands of tissue called ligaments hold these together.
-The muscles, tendons and ligaments work together with the many joints of the foot to control motion.
+The muscles, tendons, and ligaments work together with the many joints of the foot to control motion and weight bearing position.
 This smooth motion

 Arthritis can develop in any of these joints but some are more commonly affected than others.
 A foot and ankle orthopaedic surgeon can help you locate the source of your pain and determine the best course of treatment.

 If your foot and ankle orthopaedic surgeon suspects you have arthritis, he or she will ask you to have a complete medical history and physical examination.
 X-rays and laboratory tests often can confirm the type and extent of the arthritis.
 Other tests

 Once your surgeon confirms you have arthritis, he or she will recommend a treatment regimen.
 Proper treatment of foot and ankle arthritis addresses both pain and joint deformity.
 In cases of trauma to the foot or ankle, cartilage can be lost or damaged,

-There are no treatments that can make the damaged cartilage come back, but there are ways you can slow down the damage.
+There are no treatments that can repair damaged cartilage, but there are ways you can reduce pain and possibly slow down further damage.
 Non-surgical options often include medications by mouth (anti-inflammatories), injections (steroids or other), physical

 Injections are a common treatment for arthritis that delivers medication directly to the affected joint.
 A strong anti-inflammatory called cortisone is the most commonly used medication for joint injection.
 Depending on the joint, alternatives to cortisone

 the painful motion of the joint by fusing it or replacing the joint with an artificial joint.
 The best surgical option depends on the joint(s) involved, your activity level, and your treatment goals.
 Consult with your foot and ankle orthopaedic surgeon

 After surgery, you will require a period of rehabilitation when your foot might have to be in a cast and you might have to wear special shoes or braces for a while.